Ignatius Chombo

-Ignatius Morgen Chiminya Chombo (born 1 August 1952) is a Zimbabwean politician who was Finance Minister of Zimbabwe in 2017.
+Ignatius Morgen Chiminya Chombo (1 August 1952) is a former Zimbabwean politician who was Finance Minister of Zimbabwe in 2017.
 Previously he has served in the Cabinet of Zimbabwe as Minister of Home Affairs from 2015 to 2017, Minister of Local Government, Public Works and Urban Development from 2000 to 2015.

 Political career

-During his time as Minister of Local Government, Public Works and Urban Development, a forcible slum clearance operation, Operation Murambatsvina, was carried out.
+During his time as Minister of Local Government, Public Works and Urban Development, a forcible slum clearance, Operation Murambatsvina, was carried out.
 He claimed the operation was about restoring order.

 Chombo was nominated as ZANU-PF's candidate for the House of Assembly seat from Zvimba North, in Mashonaland West, in the March 2008 parliamentary election.
 He won the seat with 6,784 votes in the initial count, defeating two candidates of the Movement for Democratic Change: Ernest Mudimu (MDC-T), who received 1,701 votes, and Magama Shelton (MDC-M), who received 944 votes.
 The MDC challenged this result, and a recount in April showed Chombo with an improved margin of victory: he gained 155 votes in the recount, Mudimu gained 13 votes, and Magama lost 28 votes.

 When The ZANU-PF–MDC national unity government was sworn in on 13 February 2009, Chombo was retained as Minister of Local Government.

 President Mugabe moved Chombo to the post of Minister of Home Affairs on 6 July 2015.
-In October 2017, he was appointed as Finance Minister in a cabinet reshuffle.
+In October 2017, he was appointed Finance Minister in a cabinet reshuffle.

 Chombo, Mugabe, and other prominent ZANU-PF politicians were detained by the Zimbabwean military during the 2017 Zimbabwean coup d'état.
 It was alleged that he was close to the Generation 40 faction led by former First Lady Grace Mugabe.
 After Mugabe resigned as President of Zimbabwe, allegations emerged that Chombo had been taken to hospital following his treatment in custody.
-Chombo's lawyer states he was beaten in custody; the police deny this.
+Chombo's lawyer stated he was beaten in custody; the police deny this.
 Chombo faces charges for alleged corruption dating back more than a decade.

 On 19 November 2017, Chombo was expelled from ZANU–PF by the party's central committee.
 Other prominent G40 politicians, including Grace Mugabe, Saviour Kasukuwere, Patrick Zhuwao, Walter Mzembi, Jonathan Moyo, Shadreck Mashayamombe, Makhosini Hlongwane, Innocent Hamandishe, Samuel Undenge, and Sarah Mahoka were also expelled from the party.
 It was also announced on 27 November 2017 that new Zimbabwe President Emmerson Mnangagwa, who succeeded Mugabe following the coup d'état, had appointed Patrick Chinamasa as the acting Minister of Finance.

 He was placed on the European Union and United States sanctions lists in 2003.